 SteamCMD prints out passwords in plain text meaning that the Steam login password is visible to anyone on the server.
 LinuxGSM saves logs and the Steam login password will be view-able in the logs.

 Steam Guard is an additional layer of security that can be applied to a Steam account.
 The first layer is the account login credentials: the Steam account username and password.
 With Steam Guard, a second layer of security is applied to the account, making it harder for a Steam account to fall into the wrong hands.

-When Steam Guard is enabled on an account, when a login to from an unrecognized device happens an access code will be required as verification.
+If Steam Guard is enabled on an account when a login to from an unrecognized device happens an access code will be required as verification.
 Depending on the account Steam Guard settings, either an email with a code or a code from the Steam Mobile app on a smartphone is required.

 Username and password - No Steam Guard

 Username and password - Steam Guard via Email